Multimode Gaussian steady state engineering in optomechanical systems with a squeezed reservoir

-Finally, it is important to highlight that we need to determine the values of the $N + N(N+1)/2$ parameters that define the engineered interaction terms $\vg_0$ and $\WW$~\rp{vg0W}.
+It is important to highlight that, in order to engineer the required array Hamiltonian [see Eqs.\rp{Heff}, \rp{JJ2} and \rp{vg0W}] which is necessary for the steady state control of the $N$ mechanical modes, we need to determine the values of the $N+1+N(N+1)/2$ parameters that define the interaction terms $\vg_0$ and $\WW$~\rp{vg0W}.
+In fact, as discussed in Sec.~\ref{Sec:constraints}, the phases of all the elements of $\vg_0$ are equal, so that it consists of $N+1$ independent parameters, while $\WW$ is real and symmetric and therefore it contributes to $N(N+1)/2$ additional independent parameters.
 This requires controlling the same number of optomechanical parameters.
 For $M = N+1$ optical modes, the corresponding optomechanical couplings $\GG_{j,k}$ can in principle provide the required set of control parameters, provided that they can be tuned independently.
 In practice, this means that one must be able to adjust the bare optomechanical couplings $g_{jk}^0$ independently [see Eq.~\rp{GGjk}].
 Achieving such independent control is not straightforward: depending on the physical implementation, the bare couplings may be interdependent and subject to various constraints.
 Nevertheless, in principle, one can always introduce additional cavity modes, and hence additional control parameters, so that, for sufficiently large $M$, it becomes possible to identify a set of couplings $\GG_{j,k}$ that satisfies Eq.~\rp{TLT}, even in the presence of implementation-specific constraints.
 This task may require a numerical approach, which we do not pursue here, and is beyond the scope of the present work.
 Instead, in the results presented below, we have assumed a minimal number of optical modes and applied Eq.~\rp{ovlGG}.